South Side Park (Pittsburgh)

 South Side Park is an urban park in Pittsburgh.
 It is situated in a ravine that divides the South Side Slopes neighborhood, and extends to the location of the former Oliver Ormsby estate in Mount Oliver, Pennsylvania, Ormsby Manor.

+The trails near and at the top of the park offer expansive views of Pittsburgh.
+From west to east one can see the downtown skyscrapers, apartment buildings, hospitals, university buildings, and more.
+You can also get an excellent view of blue Birmingham bridge, much of the South Side Flats, and a wide section of the 376 highway.

 History

 The park occupies land formerly used by the St. Clair Incline, and the former site of a Sankey brick works.